-Toyota revealed its latest humanoid robot, named T-HR3 that has the ability to mimic the movements of the operator after being synchronized.
+Toyota revealed its latest humanoid robot, named T-HR3, has the ability to mimic the movements of the operator after being synchronized.
 For this to happen, the operator needs to wear data gloves and a headset.
-The compatible headset is HTC Vive VR headset which can be linked to the cameras showing the perspectives of the robot.
+The compatible headset is the HTC Vive VR headset which can be linked to the cameras showing the perspectives of the robot.

 T-HR3 is 5.05 inches tall and weighs 75 kg or 165 pounds.
-According to Toyota, the creators and developers of the robot aimed at exploring possibilities to assist humans in the household, medical facilities, disaster areas, construction sites, and even space.
+According to Toyota, the robot’s creators and developers aimed to explore possibilities to assist humans in the household, medical facilities, disaster areas, construction sites, and even space.

-The operator is able to control the entire body of the robot using MMS or the Master Maneuvering System.
+The operator can control the robot’s entire body using MMS or the Master Maneuvering System.
 There are 16 torque servo modules in the chair with motion and force sensors at the feet that can all be connected to the 29 torque servo modules positioned in the joints of the robot.

-As you can see in the video above, according to movements of the operator, the MMS signals to the robot’s body parts that include the hands’ fingers for moving.
+As you can see in the video above, according to the movements of the operator, the MMS signals to the robot’s body parts that including the hands’ fingers for moving.
 So far, the T-HR3 can be moved forwards and laterally by walking.

 T-HR3 awaits a demonstration at the International Robot Exhibition in Tokyo from November 29th to December 2nd.